gorenje/rippenstein/works/slider.md

 The *No Edit Button*&#174; feature provides for a stable history.
 There is no going back and changing your mind.

-However, since this requested is quite popular, Gregorius did ask the Elves and they replied:

-*Make us care more, pay us more!*
+However, since this requested is quite popular, Gregorius did ask the Elves.
+Their reply: *Make us care more, pay us more!*

 ## Testimonials

-*Swiping is the past, Sldr.in is the future.* - Gregorius Rippenstein
+*Swiping is the past, Sldr.in is the future.* - Some User

-*Are you still swiping or have you sldr.in into the future?* - Gregorius Rippenstein

-*Sldr.in colourified my life.* - Gregorius Rippenstein
+*Sldr.in colourified my life and gave it no additional meaning.* - Some Other User